mvboven/cmv-vaccination/README.md

              + Contact_MF * (beta1 * (S_f[ReduceIdxs] - S_f[ReduceIdxsRightShift]) + reducinf * beta2 * aggr_L_f + beta2 * aggr_B_f);
 ```

 - Finally, the equations for the forces of infection are solved, and the result is inserted in the solution of the ODEs.
-Here, the above equations are solved (quite efficiently), using Stan.
+Here, the above equations are solved (quite efficiently) using Stan.
 More precisely, taking our parameters of interest (lambda_f and lambda_m) to be random variates, calculate the right-hand sides of the equations for the forces of infection (lambda_hat_f and lambda_hat_m), and obtain approximate solutions by assuming that lambda_f and lambda_m are normally distributed with means lambda_hat_f and lambda_hat_m and very small standard deviations (1/Penalty).
 The code in the parameters block is as follows:

 ```
 /* penalise the difference between lambda and lambda_hat/S0 and S0_hat to solve the equations           */